-As temperatures drop and snow piles, our instinct is often to hunker down, stay warm and wait it out.
-While some wildlife species leave the state, migrating to Mexico or even South America, others remain, adapting to dropping temperatures in ways that have evolved for thousands of years.
+As temperatures drop and snow piles up, our instinct is often to hunker down, stay warm and wait it out.
+While some wildlife species move to escape harsh winter conditions—some even migrating to Latin America—others remain, coping with dropping temperatures in ways that have evolved for thousands of years.

-But climate change, with shorter winters, thinner snowpack and more extreme outlying temperatures, could be threatening those carefully honed systems.
+But climate change, with shorter winters, thinner snowpack and more extreme temperatures, could be threatening those carefully honed systems.
+That's why a team of scientists from The Nature Conservancy spent 10 years identifying climate resilient and connected landscapes across the U.S. with characteristics that could help animals adjust or adapt to a changing climate.

 White Animals in a Brown World